Ali-dev37/MiniChat/README.md

 # MiniChat

-Foobar is a mini project developed with fastapi and react js
+MiniCha is a mini project developed with fastapi and react js

 ## Installation